 Energy and utility companies are experiencing a growing number of ransomware attacks, including the attack on the Colonial Pipeline in May 2021.
 Threat actors successfully shut down the largest fuel pipeline in the United States resulting in gas shortage on the East Coast.
 With the Colonial Pipeline being one of the biggest ransomware attacks, this industry will continue to be a high-priority target for threat actors due to its importance to national and economic security.
 Whether you need to address the security of an air-gapped network or are working with legacy systems, SpearTip’s SOCs will go to work protecting these environments from devastating compromises.

 With cyberattacks becoming more frequent for companies in the six most vulnerable industries, it’s crucial for companies of all sizes to stay current with the latest threat landscape and be proactive in protecting their data and assets.
 SpearTip creates a security strategy for your organization’s specific needs.
 With our approach, we help companies meet and maintain regulatory obligations.
-Learn how SpearTip detects advanced threats and manages risks across healthcare, finance, MSPs, government agencies, and critical infrastructure.
-SpearTip’s certified engineers are available 24/7 to assist your team in complying with these standards while also ensuring the safety of your company.
+Learn how SpearTip detects advanced threats and manages risks across numerous industries, including healthcare, finance, MSPs, government agencies, and critical infrastructure.
+SpearTip’s certified engineers are available 24/7 to assist your team in complying with these standards while also ensuring the safety of your company and other industries.

 If your company is experiencing a breach, call our Security Operations Centers at 833.997.7327 to speak directly with an engineer.